CSR-1 Registration Online for NGOs and Agencies seeking CSR funds

 The provisions of the 2019 Amendment to the Companies Act, 2013 about Corporate Social Responsibility (CSR) came into force on January 22.
 As per the new provisions, every entity covered under sub-rule (1) that intends to undertake any CSR activity will have to register itself with the Central Government by filing the form CSR-1 electronically with the Registrar of Companies with effect from April 1, 2021.
 These sub-rules provisions shall not affect the CSR projects or programmes approved before April 1, 2021.

-On the submission of the Form CSR-1 on the portal, a unique CSR Registration Number shall be generated by the system automatically.
+On the submission of the Form CSR-1 on the MCA portal, a unique CSR Registration Number shall be generated by the system automatically.
 In this way, a list of all implementing entities is maintained by the MCA, increasing the chances of timely fulfilment of proposed activities.
 This past performance record of implementing agencies can be referred to by the companies and help them decide their engagement for future CSR activities.

 By Chairperson/Secretary in case of Registered Society

-A Practising Professional like Chartered Accountant in Practice or a Cost Accountant in Practice or Company Secretary in Practice.
+A Practising Professional like Chartered Accountant in Practice or a Cost Accountant in Practice or Company Secretary in Practice

-Types of NGOs eligible to file Form CSR-1
+Types of NGOs eligible for CSR-1 registration

 NGOs that are eligible to file Form CSR-1 on MCA Portal for getting CSR Funding are as follows: